Collecting failed payments from underserved renters

 What’s Next?

-During discovery, we found that renters weren’t acting maliciously—they intended to pay but often lacked sufficient notice to prepare for charges.
+As noted during discovery, we found that renters weren’t acting maliciously—they intended to pay but often lacked sufficient notice to prepare for charges.
 To address this, we implemented proactive communications sent before a payment failure, alerting renters to upcoming charges and shifting from reactive collections to a more preventive approach.